-For each type of travel expense, we will pay you the higher of the following.
+For each type of travel expense, we will pay you the higher of the following:

-- The total value of your original unused prepaid costs, less any refund or credits you are eligible to receive - The total value of your additional costs, less any refund or credits you are eligible to receive
+- the total value of your original unused prepaid costs, less any refund or credits you are eligible to receive; or - the total value of your additional costs, less any refund or credits you are eligible to receive.

 We pay you up to the amount shown on your Certificate of Insurance.
-The sub limits under D.2 Cancelling or changing your journey before you leave also apply - see above.
+The sub-limits under 'D.2 Cancelling or changing your journey before you leave' (page 41)' also apply - see above.